 STOP 12: Option 1 (up steep face): From junction G5-8, climb up the steep face directly ahead onto the hill composed of lithic crystal tuff (Zbrl).
+(I suggest taking Option 2 in winter.)
 On the hill's north (far) side, the trail heads down into a ravine and then sharply turns east (right) down a steep face to a trail junction in the valley below.
 This valley is a N-S trending fault.
 The Rock Circuit Trail continues straight to the east, but if you want to explore the fault valley, head south (right) at the trail junction.
 The fault is described in Option 2.